the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ## Information Security I: From Cryptography to Buffer Overflows
-The objective of taking this course was to learn more about cryptographic primitives, hash functions, and a lower level introduction to cybersecurity and various exploits.
+The objective of taking this course was to learn more about cryptographic primitives, hash functions, and a lower level introduction to cybersecurity and exploits.

 - Check https://haveibeenpwned.com/ and test if you've been compromised.
 - Class [Link](https://www.edx.org/course/unlocking-information-security-i-from-cryptography-to-buffer-overflows) $125/per class (with discount) for access to exercises/quizzes/tests.